 Is it time to refinance your mortgage?

-Interest rates are on the move and many homeowners may find themselves questioning whether they’re getting a good deal on their mortgage rate and terms.
+Interest rates are on the move, and many homeowners may find themselves questioning whether they’re getting a good deal on their mortgage rate and terms.
 Or maybe you want to tap into your home equity.
-Whatever the reason may be, it is important to understand the steps involved with refinancing your mortgages.
+Whatever the reason may be, if you are wondering how to refinance your mortgage, it is important to understand the steps involved and what to expect.

 Let’s take a deeper dive: